hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 // // "orient" user

 // // Gradually dictate animations they want to see.
 Combine them, let user combine them in a way that fits their workflow.

+TODO:

+1. Get rid of memory as a list (so diffs become simpler)
+2. Write a createDiffAnimation(diff) function, which, for each diff, converts it to an animation
+3. Construct an in-parallel graph of animations, and then animate them all at once
+4. The problem is, you probably want separate animations, because these ones are not in dependency order.